ChiperSoft/GeoHelper/README.markdown

 # GeoHelper

 PHP 5 library to aid in development of map-based applications.
-Based on Ruby's [Geokit](http://geokit.rubyforge.org/).
+Original library nased on Ruby's [Geokit](http://geokit.rubyforge.org/).
+Converted to PHP 5.3 namespacing by Jarvis Badgley (chiper at chipersoft dot com)

 ## What can it do?